|

 ANY WORK HAS BEEN COMPLETED?

-A. Every time a structural pest control company makes an inspection for wood-destroying
+Every time a structural pest control company makes an inspection for wood-destroying

 pests or organisms, it must post a tag in the